BioPandas/biopandas/paper.md

 Furthermore, useful small-molecule related functions are provided for reading and parsing millions of small molecule structures (from multi-MOL2 files) fast and efficiently in virtual screening applications.
 Inbuilt functions for filtering molecules by the presence of functional groups and their pair-wise distances to each other make BioPandas a particularly attractive utility library for virtual screening and protein-ligand docking applications.

 # References

 **McKinney, Wes** (2010).
-Data structures for statistical computing in Pyt hon. *Proceedings of the 9th Python in Science Conference.
-Vol. 445.*
+Data Structures for Statistical Computing in Python. *Proceedings of the 9th Python in Science Conference.
+Vol. 445: pp. 51-56*

-**Bernstein, Frances C., Thomas F. Koetzle, Graheme JB Williams, Edgar F. Meyer, Michael D. Brice, John R. Rodgers, Olga Kennard, Takehiko Shimanouchi, and Mitsuo Tasumi** (1977).
-The Protein Data Bank. *European Journal of Biochemistry 80, no. 2: 319-324.*
+**Berman, Helen, Kim Henrick, and Haruki Nakamura** (2003).
+Announcing the Worldwide Protein Data Bank. *Nature Structural & Molecular Biology 10.12: pp. 980-980.*

+**Berman, H.M., Westbrook, J., Feng, Z., Gilliland, G., Bhat, T.N., Weissig, H., Shindyalov, I.N. and Bourne, P.E.
+(2000)**.
+The Protein Data Bank. *Nucleic Acids Research 28.1: pp. 235-242.*

 **Tripos, L.** (2007).
 Tripos Mol2 File Format. *St. Louis, MO: Tripos.*